EmmanDimacs9/flutter/README.md

 **Main Features**

-- **Login & Registration:** Secure login with "remember me" functionality and user type routing (technician, admin, etc.).
+## Registration Page

+The registration page allows new users to create an account by entering essential information such as name, email, password, department, and role.
+It ensures data validation and assigns the correct user role during sign-up.
+After registration, users can immediately log in and are directed to the appropriate dashboard.
+The page emphasizes a user-friendly experience with intuitive forms, helpful validation messages, and easy navigation back to the login screen.

+## Login Page

+The login page provides secure authentication for users, supporting multiple roles such as technicians and admins.
+It includes a "remember me" feature to keep users signed in across sessions, and validates credentials before granting access.
+Upon successful login, users are routed to their respective dashboards based on their role.
+The interface is designed for ease of use, with clear input fields, error feedback, and quick navigation to registration if needed.

+- **Dashboard:**

-- **Dashboard:** Personalized dashboard with time-based greetings, quick stats, and navigation to main features.
+Personalized dashboard with time-based greetings, quick stats, and navigation to main features.

 - **Task Management:**
+  -
-  - Enhanced task page with filtering (by status: All, Pending, In Progress, Completed, Overdue) and sorting (by due date, priority, etc.).
+  Enhanced task page with filtering (by status: All, Pending, In Progress, Completed & Overdue) and sorting (by due date, priority and more.).
   - Detailed task cards with progress tracking, priority, category, and assignment info.
   - Ability to start tasks, update progress, and view task details in a dialog.

 - **History Page:**
   - Tabbed interface for viewing completed tasks, equipment scan history, and submitted reports.
   - Date range filtering and summary cards for quick stats.